Report: Car goes into river near Government Island

 Portland Fire & Rescue–along with Gresham Fire and Port of Portland Fire–responded to a car going into the Columbia River just after 6 a.m.
 Sunday morning.
 The Portland Police Bureau’s Major Crash Team also responded to the call noting at least one person involved in the crash sustained life-threatening injuries.

-Officials have closed traffic in both directions on NE Marine Drive from 33rd Avenue to 122nd Avenue.
-The roads will not reopen until after 12 p.m., according to officials.
+Officials closed traffic in both directions on NE Marine Drive from 33rd Avenue to 122nd Avenue for several hours.
+The roads reopened shortly before 1 p.m.

 NE Marine Dr: PF&R crews a long with help from Gresham Fire and Port of Portland Fire are on scene at the report of a car in the river.
 Crews are investigating for possible injuries.— Portland Fire&Rescue (@PDXFire) May 17, 2020